 Secondary/Special Education certification includes:

-SVSU offers K-12 certification in Visual Arts Education, Music Education, Physical Education, Spanish and French Education.
+SVSU offers K-12 certification in Visual Arts Education, Music Education, Health & Physical Education, Spanish, and French Education.
 K-12 certification is always listed under the category of secondary education and certification requires sixteen weeks of student teaching (eight weeks at the elementary level and eight weeks at the secondary level).

-Prior to submitting an application for the Provisional Teaching Certificate through MOECS, all coursework requirements must be complete (this means that the bachelor’s degree for undergraduate students and final semester grades for post-baccalaureate teacher certification candidates must be posted to the SVSU transcript by the Registrar’s Office), and all required M.T.T.C. tests and the First Aid & CPR requirements must also be complete and on file in the College of Education Admissions and Certification Office at the time of application.
+Prior to submitting an application for the Standard Teaching Certificate through MOECS, all coursework requirements must be complete (this means that the bachelor’s degree for undergraduate students and final semester grades for post-baccalaureate teacher certification candidates must be posted to the SVSU transcript by the Registrar’s Office), and all required MTTC tests and the First Aid & CPR requirements must also be complete and on file in the College of Education Certification Office at the time of application.

 Please note: Adding your content area minor(s) to your secondary teaching certificate is optional but highly recommended.
-All coursework requirements and the M.T.T.C. test in your minor(s) must be successfully completed in order to be added to your certificate.
-Your content area minor(s) can be added as an endorsement after your secondary provisional teaching certificate has been issued if your minor(s) is posted on your SVSU transcript and you have completed the M.T.T.C. test.
+All coursework requirements and the MTTC subject area test in your minor(s) must be successfully completed in order to be added to your certificate.
+Your content area minor(s) can be added as an endorsement after your secondary Standard Teaching Certificate has been issued if your minor(s) is posted on your SVSU transcript and you have completed the MTTC subject area test.
 An application for an endorsement can be made through MOECS.

 Verification of completion of First Aid and Adult & Child CPR Training from the American Red Cross (ARC), American Heart Association (AHA), the American Safety & Health Institute (ASHI), or Medic First Aid (MFA).
 Evidence of training must be valid at the time of application.
-A summary of the requirements are shown on the Michigan Department of Education website.
-An SVSU staff member will make a copy of the First Aid/CPR cards issued by ARC, AHA, ASHI, or MFA.
+A summary of the requirements is shown on the Michigan Department of Education website.
+An SVSU staff member in the Certification Office will make a copy of the First Aid/CPR cards issued by ARC, AHA, ASHI, or MFA.

 When a certificate application is submitted via MOECS, the status will be "PENDING PAYMENT".
 Once paid, it will change to "WAITING FOR DOCUMENTS".
 When all documents are received, the status will change to "PENDING EVALUATION".
 Once the status is in "PENDING EVALUATION", please wait patiently.
 You will receive an e-mail with additional instructions if for some reason we need to place your application on "HOLD", otherwise, you will receive an e-mail when the application has been "APPROVED".
 Once approved, you can log back into MOECS and print your certificate.
 Complete information and answers to frequently asked questions can be found online.